Suhip-Majdi/AI-meets-Databases/README.md

 # AI meets Databases
 🔹 Turning raw data into intelligent insights — with just one question!

+Developed a Retail Sales Database in MySQL Workbench and built a Streamlit application that converts natural language into SQL queries using LangChain and Google Gemini.
+The system retrieves results instantly, making database insights accessible without SQL knowledge.

 A Retail Sales Database was created in MySQL Workbench with customer transactions, product categories, prices, and total amounts.
 Sample data was inserted to simulate sales records.